October 9, 2025

 Why measurement error?

-Errors arise from the fact that observations are made by and of people:
+Systematic Measurement Error (bias) arises from observations made by and of people:

-• humans involved in observation process may have mis-perceptions
+• humans involved in observation process have misperceptions

 • humans use measurement tools for purposes other than intended

-(\(1\)) Subjectivity/Perspective: Researcher/data collector systematically perceives and evaluates cases incorrectly
+(\(1\)) Subjectivity/Perspective: Researcher/data collector/“witness” systematically perceives and evaluates cases incorrectly

 Examples: